zvirb/BikeAdventure/GAME_DESIGN.md

 ## Gameplay Mechanics

 ### Primary Interaction
-- **Single Input System**: At every intersection, fork, or branching path, players choose LEFT or RIGHT
+- **Manual Bike Control**: Players steer freely and manage their speed with throttle and brakes
-- **Automatic Forward Movement**: The bike maintains a steady, comfortable pace between decision points
+- **Intersection Choices**: At forks or junctions, players still choose LEFT or RIGHT to explore new paths
 - **No Failure States**: Every choice leads somewhere interesting - there are no wrong turns, only different discoveries

 ### Decision Points